An action packed, serious white water rafting adventure on the famous Shotover River.

 You’ll climb into your raft in the peaceful waters of Deep Creek after a solid safety briefing.
 There’s some gentle paddling before you head into the exhilarating, Grade 3 – 5 rapids of the lower canyon – Rock Garden, After Shock, Sharks Fin, Toilet, Pinball and Jaws.
 Finally, it’s through the 170m historic Oxenbridge Tunnel before shooting through Cascade Rapid and into more serene waters.

-Queenstown Rafting, 35 Shotover Street, Queenstown
+Go Orange, 35 Shotover Street, Queenstown

 Swimsuit and towel, money for snacks, drinks and photos.
 Please leave your valuables behind.

 Wetsuit, wetsuit jacket, spray jacket, paddle, helmet, wetsuit booties and a life jacket.

 The drive to the start of the Shotover river rafting trip is via Skippers Canyon which is an experience in itself.

 The narrow dirt track road hugs the sheer cliffs of the canyon and gives spectacular views over the river you will be rafting.